thatbudakguy/qg/adventures/cult-strikes-back-pt-1.md

 + Ches 14, afternoon
 + Lord Sage missing
 + When the Gang and Aya visit Mantor's Library, the Lord Sage is nowhere to be found.
 Peregrine contacts him using *sending* and is told not to look for him.
 A *scrying* spell reveals he's hidden away in a decrepit tower, perhaps somewhere not too far from Phlan.

++ Ches 14, evening
++ Denlor's Chambers
++ The Gang discover the secret of Genie-Binding, granting them access to Denlor's personal chambers, where they discover his journal.
+Araevin is able to read it using *comprehend languages* and learn the history of Denlor's time in Phlan.

 + Ches 16
 + Draakhorn sounds